January 12, 2025

 Engie Brasil Begins First Phase of 753MW Assu Sol PV Complex

-Engie Brasil Energia SA has commenced operations at the first plant of its 752 MW Assu Sol Photovoltaic (PV) Complex in Assu, Rio Grande do Norte.
-The first facility, with an installed capacity of 40.5 MW, is part of a 16-solar-farm complex approved by Brazil's National Power Sector Regulator, Aneel.
-Engie Brasil has invested BRL 3.3 billion (USD 539.8 million) in the project, with full commercial operation expected by the end of 2025.
+With an installed capacity of 40.5 MW, this initial facility is part of a 16-solar-farm complex approved by Brazil’s National Power Sector Regulator, Aneel.
+Engie Brasil has invested BRL 3.3 billion (USD 539.8 million) in the project, which is expected to reach full commercial operation by the end of 2025.

 A Major Boost for Brazil’s Renewable Energy Sector

 “The Assu Sol complex is a major step in our renewable energy expansion.
-By 2025, we will achieve full operation, reinforcing our leadership in Brazil’s clean energy transition.”
-Sattamini said.
+By 2025, we will achieve full operation, reinforcing our leadership in Brazil’s clean energy transition,” Sattamini said.

 Strategic Execution and Economic Impact